Famous people from North East England

 Mary Ann Cotton

 Multi-murderess from County Durham responsible for the deaths of up to 21 people, mostly members of her own family who she poisoned to claim insurance money.
-Married several times and moved home on a number of occasions throughout the region, one reason why her murderous activities took so long to be found out.
-Hanged at Durham Jail.
+She married several times and moved home on a number of occasions throughout the region, one of the reasons why her murderous activities took so long to be found out.
+She was hanged at Durham Jail.

 Rock singer with Whitesnake, and Deep Purple born Satburn-by-the-Sea.
 Whitesnake band members included fellow-Teessider Micky Moody.
-Notable hits included Is this Love, Fool for Your Loving and Here I Go Again.
+Notable hits co-written by Coverdale and delivered with his vocal talents include Is this Love, Fool for Your Loving and Here I Go Again.

 David Scott Cowper